 Finally I want to know, how to get to the desired locations.
 With a car it’s easy most of the time, but there might also be hikes involved.
 In that case I try to find out as much as possible about the trails and their conditions.
 Outdooractive is a good source when it comes to trails but sometimes I’ll also buy maps, if available in sufficient scale.

 In certain areas of the world it’s also good to do some research on local fauna.
-I’m currently planning an island (not Island) trip for next year and just found out that one can encounter King Cobras and an good selection of poisonous vipers there.
-A quite valuable information, if you plan to do bushwacking.
+I’m currently planning an island (not Island) trip for next year and just found out that one can encounter King Cobras and a good selection of poisonous vipers there.
+A quite valuable information, if you plan to do bushwhacking.
 Well, I might just skip a few locations on that particular trip…

-There are exceptions and a few times I have been able to just show up at a cove and take a good photo.
+There are exceptions and a few times I have been able to just show up at a cove and take a good seascape photo.
 But for a great photo I have to scout: during noon the same day or day before, or I at least arrive an hour before sunset.
 I need time to explore.
 Looking at photos on the internet is one thing, but they only represent another photographer’s point of view.
 It’s a filtered reality.

 On coasts I always have to keep in mind how the water level changes the photo opportunities.
 Submerged rocks are revealed as the tide recedes and it’s good to know beforehand where they hide.
 I’ll have a printed tide table with me to check, if the water will later be higher or lower.